teresayung/SlushDraft/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  React Fullstack Yeoman Generator

-## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  Yeoman Generator for React.js lets you quickly set up a fullstack project with an express server, useful options for database, front end framework, build-tool and testing integration.
+## ReactJS-Fullstack Slush Generator##

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Slush Generator for React.js lets you quickly set up a fullstack project with an express server, useful options for database, front end framework, build-tool and testing integration.

   ### Client ###